 America-the-Beautiful Quarter Series:

-The quarter for the Vicksburg National Military Park (located at Vicksburg, MS) will be issued in 2011.
-It will be the fourth coin issued in 2011 and the 9th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Vicksburg National Military Park (located at Vicksburg, MS) was issued in 2011, the fourth coin issued in 2011 and the 9th coin (of 56) in the America-the-Beautiful Quarter series.

 The following quarters were issued in 2011: Gettysburg National Military Park (Pennsylvania), Glacier National Park (Montana), Olympic National Park (Washington), Vicksburg National Military Park (Mississippi) & Chickasaw National Recreation Area (Oklahoma).